TimotheeGM/hand_tracking_app/README.md

     *   **Gesture (Fist)**: The system calculates the Euclidean distance from the **Wrist** to the **Finger Tips** vs the **Wrist** to the **PIP Joints** (middle knuckles).
 If 3+ tips are closer to the wrist than their PIP joints, it is a **Fist**.
     *   **Orientation (Facing)**: The system calculates the **Cross Product** of two vectors (Wrist->Index and Wrist->Pinky).
 The Z-component of the result determines the winding order, revealing if the palm is facing forward or backward, regardless of hand rotation.
 5.  **Rendering**: The results are stored in React State, triggering a re-render of the `TrackerOverlay`, which draws the box and labels (Green, Cyan, or Purple) based on the logic state.
+6.  **Mouse Control**: The tracking data (cursor position, gesture, facing) is sent via WebSocket to a local Node.js server (`mouseServer.cjs`), which uses `robotjs` to move the OS cursor and trigger clicks.

 ---